Happy. Healthy. Resilient. Thriving.

 Sarah L. Curtiss, Ph.D.

-Sarah Curtiss is an Assistant Professor of Special Education at the University of Delaware and director of the Autism in Context Research Lab.
+Sarah Curtiss is an Assistant Professor of Special Education and Disability Studies at the University of Delaware and director of the Neurodiversity in Context Research Lab.
 Learn more about Dr. Curtiss on her departmental webpage.

 More About Autism in Context